 That’s not to rule out an old favourite, brick and block.
 Masonry walls can now be built with ultra-wide cavities to accept plenty of insulation, and they offer the benefit of plenty of thermal mass.
 Find out more about brick and block.

 A variety of other systems have been developed with energy efficiency and sustainability in mind.
-These include modern methods, such as externally-insulated solid walls, as well as traditional or natural options, such as straw bale building - which was the technique behind the Grahams' hands-on homebuilding project pictured above.
+These include modern methods, such as externally-insulated solid walls, as well as traditional or natural options, such as straw bale building.

 Eco-minded self builders and renovators have led the way in terms of adopted renewable technologies, and their efforts could help you pick the right options for your home.